 The Mid-Way Rest Stop

-At the emmidiate frontage of the Shai-Hills Resources Reserve offers you rem Ghanaian cousene - Fufu, Banku, Kokonte, Papramsa, Fetridetsi, Ademe and Gboma etc.
+At the immediate frontage of the Shai-Hills Resources Reserve offers you rem Ghanaian cosine - Fufu, Banku, Kokonte, Papramsa, Fetridetsi, Ademe and Gboma etc.

 Shai Hills Resort